-- Partner with business and community leaders to showcase contribution, grow aspiration and retain young people in South Australia through multiple platforms. - Inform regional institutions on how regional children and young people want to engage and participate in their communities now and in the future. - Future-proof participation in civil society through children and young people's direct engagement in political participation, civic engagement and policy development.
+- Partner with business and community leaders to showcase contributions made by young people, grow their aspirations and retain their talent in South Australia through multiple platforms. - Inform regional institutions on how regional children and young people want to engage and participate in their communities now and in the future. - Future-proof participation in civil society through children and young people's direct engagement in political participation, civic engagement and policy development.